Receive messages (webhook)

 # Redelivered webhooks

-The content of a redelivered webhook event object will be the same as the original webhook event object except for the value of deliveryContext.isRedelivery.
-Values such as Webhook Event ID and reply token will remain unchanged.
+The content of a redelivered webhook event object is the same as the original webhook event object, except for the value of deliveryContext.isRedelivery

 The reply token included in a redelivered webhook event object can be used except in certain cases.
 For more information on reply tokens, see Reply token in the Messaging API reference.